PrograMapa/PrograMapa/README.md

 # About 🙋‍♂️

 Hi there!
-I'm a geographer specialized in geospatial and geographic information systems who loves sharing useful content and contributing to develop geographic knowledge.
+I'm a geographer who loves working within geospatial technologies and sharing useful content to empower geographic knowledge.

 # Projects 🗺️